-Dr. Karen is the author of On the Offensive: Prejudice in Language Past and Present (Cambridge University Press).
+Dr. Karen is also the author of On the Offensive: Prejudice in Language Past and Present (Cambridge University Press).
 This book was named an Outstanding Academic Title in the 2023 Choice awards, the American Library Association’s (ALA) prestigious annual list.

-Her other books include The Language of Discrimination, Language Myths, Mysteries and Magic, Haunting America, Would You Believe It?, Fisher’s Ghost and Other Stories, and the novel Hits & Mrs.
+Her other books include The Language of Discrimination; Language Myths, Mysteries and Magic; Haunting America; Would You Believe It?; Fisher’s Ghost and Other Stories; and the novel Hits & Mrs.

-Dr. Karen has also authored many scholarly works about language and applied linguistics, including semantics and pragmatics, cross-cultural communication, and sociolinguistics, with special interests in taboo language, discrimination and prejudice, gender and sexism, women’s health, and Australian and American culture and language.
+Dr. Karen has also authored many scholarly works about language and linguistics, including semantics and pragmatics, cross-cultural communication, and sociolinguistics, with special interests in taboo language, discrimination and prejudice, gender and sexism, women’s health, and Australian and American culture and language.
 (Here is a review of her book about language and prejudice: On the Offensive.)

 Karen writes about a diverse array of popular topics, including language and culture, psychology, history, and science.
 She contributes regularly to The Conversation and Psychology Today, while she has also written for Scientific American Mind, Women’s Health, Australasian Science, Fortean Times, Reader’s Digest, and other publications.
 As an expert, she has appeared on national and international podcasts, radio, TV shows, and documentaries, including A Current Affair, Today Tonight, NPR, Anderson Live, Alicia Menendez Tonight, the History Channel’s History’s Greatest Mysteries and Miracles Decoded, and Netflix’s Files of the Unexplained.